-In addition to ensuring that work is appropriately covered during the employee’s absence, there are a number of other critical actions that supervisors need to take to manage absenteeism.
+In addition to ensuring that work is appropriately covered during the employee’s absence, supervisors need to take a number of other critical actions to manage employee absenteeism.
 They should:

 - ensure that all employees are fully aware of the organization’s policies and procedures for dealing with the absence,

-- be the first point of contact when an employee phones in sick,
+- be available as the first point of contact when the employee phones in sick

-- maintain appropriately detailed, accurate, and up-to-date absence records for their staff, (e.g., date, nature of illness/reason for absence, the expected return to work date, doctor’s certification if necessary),
+- maintain appropriately detailed, accurate, and up-to-date absence records for their staff.
+For example, record the date of the absence, the nature of illness/reason for absence, the expected return to work date, and whether a doctor’s certification is necessary.

 - implement disciplinary procedures where necessary.